 Racquet sports are generally very difficult sports to grasp, due to the technical difficulty they impose.
 Tennis, for example, is one of the sports that requires the most training time to begin to produce real exchanges, and therefore to to have fun.
 Tennis is even one of the sports with the dropout rate after one year of highest practice.

-According to a study carried out by the FFT and the IRDS 66 in 2010, more than 50 % abandonment of the practice of tennis occurs at the end of the first year of practice.
-Beginner players get discouraged quickly because progression in tennis is slow, and the fun is non-existent when it's so hard to return the ball.
-Usually at padel, from the very first sessions, the players manage to exchange balls and have fun.
+According to a study carried out by the FFT and the IRDS 66 in 2010, more than 50 % abandonment of the practice of tennis occurs at the end of the first year practice.
+Beginner players get discouraged quickly, because progress in tennis is slow, and the fun is non-existent when it is so difficult to return the ball.
+Generally in padel, from the very first sessions, players manage to exchange balls and have fun.

 Le playfulness of this sport allows you to feel a much faster progress than other racket sports.
 The racquet is more manageable: it is easier to hit the ball in the desired direction, and to measure out your shots.
 There rapid progression is very encouraging for the player, giving him the desire to continue playing to achieve ever more pleasant points.